-The notification will be distributed as soon as possible under the following guidelines: Authority to initiate and create the Timely Warning or Emergency Notification will rest with the Chief of Police or his designee.
-SCCCD Police Department Administrators will forward the completed notification to the District's Executive Director of Public and Legislative Relations and the Districts General Counsel for their review and input.
+The notification will be distributed as soon as possible under the following guidelines: The authority to initiate and create the Timely Warning or Emergency Notification will rest with the Chief of Police or his designee.
+SCCCD Police Department Administrators will forward the completed notification to the District's Executive Director of Public and Legislative Relations and the District's General Counsel for their review and input.
 SCCCD Police Department Staff will seek final authorization from the Vice Chancellor of Operations to publish and distribute the Timely Warning or Emergency Notification.
 The Vice Chancellor of Operations will authorize the District Chief Technology Officer or his designee to email the notification.
 The SCCCD Police Department Communication Center will broadcast utilizing emergency notification platforms available at the Communication Center.

-In situations when there is no time for consultation, a Police Officer or Dispatcher from the SCCCD Police Department may initiate a notification.
+In Emergencies, when there is no time for consultation with administrators, a Police Officer or Dispatcher from the SCCCD Police Department may initiate an emergency notification.

 In matters of a criminal nature, the SCCCD Police Department will determine whether notifications are appropriate and necessary.
-The Chief of Police or designee will determine an incident's extent and scope, and whether it meets the criteria for an emergency notification.
+The Chief of Police or designee will determine an incident's extent and scope and whether it meets the criteria for an emergency notification.

 In matters not of a criminal nature, the College or District function that has jurisdiction will determine whether notifications are appropriate and necessary.
-When a campus department that has jurisdiction over an incident is not available to make a determination about notifications, the Chief of Police or designee may determine an incident's extent and scope and whether it meets the criteria for an emergency notification.
+When a campus department with jurisdiction over an incident is not available to decide about notifications, the Chief of Police or designee may determine an incident's extent and scope and whether it meets the criteria for emergency notification.

-Once requested by a designated authority, notifications will be made as soon as practicable.
-Notifications will generally be made by a police dispatcher or an officer who has been trained and are authorized to send notifications.
+Notifications will be made as soon as practicable once requested by a designated authority.
+They will generally be made by a police dispatcher or an officer who has been trained and authorized to send notifications.